 Yeu Yeu is a Design Technology Manager / Business Analytics Professional.
 With years of experience in design management and implementation of BIM processes and technologies, his role within OBFA Architects is to assist the design teams in implementation and management with BIM projects, and architectural technology.

 BA Art History, Cert Leadership Management, BSc (Hons) Applied Accounting (ACCA)

 Jackie joined OBFA in 2016, and became a Director in 2020.
-She is an Art Historian and has worked as a Production Accountant in the Arts (ACCA) for over 20 years.
+She is an Art Historian and has worked as a Production Accountant in the Arts for over 20 years.
 She previously managed The Dublin International Film Festival, Graphic Studio Dublin and Draíocht Arts Centre.
-She is also a lecturer on the MA in Cultural Policy and Arts Management at UCD, and the MSc in Arts and Cultural Management at Burgundy School of Business.
+She also lectures in arts finance on the MA in Cultural Policy and Arts Management at UCD, and the MSc in Arts and Cultural Management at Burgundy School of Business.